Creamy Cheesy Chicken and Garlic Quinoa Bake is a comforting, gluten-free dinner recipe that's full of cheesy, garlicky flavor!

 Next mist or spray a large skillet over medium-high heat with extra virgin olive oil or nonstick spray then add 2 chicken breasts that have been cut into big hunks.
 Season with salt and pepper then saute until the chicken is golden brown on the outside – it does not need to be cooked all the way through.
 Remove to a plate then set aside.

 In the same skillet saute 3 cloves minced garlic in 2 Tablespoons butter over medium heat until golden brown and very fragrant (I’ve said it before and I’ll say it again – butter + garlic = DROOL!)
-Sprinkle in 2 Tablespoons gluten-free or all-purpose flour (I used brown rice flour) then whisk to combine and cook for 1 minute.
+Sprinkle in 2 Tablespoons gluten-free flour (or AP flour if not GF) then whisk to combine and cook for 1 minute.

 Next, slowly add splashes of 1 cup chicken broth plus 1 cup milk while whisking constantly to avoid lumps.